History Of The vinceunlimited Website

 vinceunlimited Version 5

 Innovations in version 5 include a three column layout with blog style front page featuring text wrapped images with each article to have a release date as well as first published information.
-Also one click access to a mobile view version, clickable photo icons, vSearch, opportunities to advertise with vAdvert plus a 'Type' drop down menu and 'Random Page Generator' links, along with a mini live Twitter feed.
+Also one click access to a mobile view version with every page replicated in a mobile format, clickable photo icons, vSearch, opportunities to advertise with vAdvert plus a vType drop down menu and 'Random Page Generator' links, along with a mini live Twitter feed.
 Other than all that just the same as always.

 And when all this is done I will no doubt settle back, have a quick ponder then immediately look to version 6, which will be much more Web 2.0 with live floating graphics, interactivity, 4D content and maybe even touch and smell sensitive.
 All as an implantosite in your brain.
 Probably.